NDecision/Banzai/README.md

 Banzai is an easy .Net pipeline solution that contains composable nodes for constructing simple and complex pipelines.
 Yes, there is TPL Dataflow and it's really cool, but I was looking for something easy that solved the 80% case of simple asynchronous pipelines in my business applications.

-##Basic Construction
+##Basic Concept
-Flows are composed from nodes, of which there are a few types.
+Flows are composed from nodes, of which there are a few types explained below.
+Nodes are [composed into simple or complex flows](#building-flows) and then
+[executed on the flow subject](#running-nodes).
 All flows accept a Subject Type (T).
-This the type of the subject that is acted upon by the workflow.
+This the type of the subject that is acted upon by the flow.
 All methods that are either overridden or provided via a function accept an ExecutionContext.
 All node executions return a [NodeResult](#noderesult).

 ###Basic Nodes
 These are the nodes that contain functionality that runs against the subject of the pipeline.
 Basically, this is where most of your code goes.